andykamp/.dotfiles/README.md

 - builtin command `qlmanage -p <path>` opens a popup in full-size that can be escaped awy
 - e.g `qlmanage -p ~/documents/backgrounds/background.jpegqlmanage`
 - we alias this to `img <path>`

+## vim-startify
+- keeps bookmarks and easy access to reasonly used files and bookmarks
+- good for easy acces to dotfiles, work and side-projects

+## colros and higlightgroups
+- to see all highlilght groups do `:hl`
+- to filter based on seach do `:filter /NeoTree/ highlight`
+- to change a highlight group do `vim.api.nvim_set_hl(0, 'NeoTreeGitModified', { fg="#5DBBC1" })`

+## keyboard speed
+- go to `system settings` and make sure the keyboard delays are as fast as possible